 or Rsh = IgG/(I – Ig)

 The range of ammeter can be extended to any value within limits by reducing the value of shunt resistance.
-In effect, a number of low resistances are connected in parallel with the meter through a selector switch as shown in the figure.
+Some low resistances are connected in parallel with the meter through a selector switch, as shown in the figure.
 The desired range can be selected by moving the selector switch to a particular position.

-If the total current to be measured I is very high, the value of shunt resistance required Rsh becomes very low which is sometimes practically not possible.
-In this case, the connections are so arranged that as we move from low range to higher range, the meter resistance is also increased with the decrease in the value of shunt resistance.
+If the total current to be measured, I is very high, the value of shunt resistance required Rsh becomes very low, which is sometimes practically not possible.
+In this case, connections are so arranged that as we move from low range to higher range, the meter resistance is also increased with the decrease in the value of shunt resistance.